mulllhausen/btc-inquisitor/README.md

 Specify the blocks to extract from the blockchain by BLOCKHASHES (a comma-seperated list).

 Note that ADDRESSES, TXHASHES and BLOCKHASHES are completely independent and are not ANDed together to filter results.
-For example, if ADDRESSES are specified which do not exist in within the specified TXHASHES then both the ADDRESSES and TXHASHES will be included in the output so long as this data can be located in the blockchain.
+For example, if ADDRESSES are specified which do not exist within the specified TXHASHES then both the ADDRESSES and TXHASHES will be included in the output so long as this data can be located in the blockchain.

     -d BLOCKCHAINDIR, --block-dir=BLOCKCHAINDIR

 Specify the directory where the blockchain files can be found.
 Defaults to ~/.bitcoin/blocks/ and looks for blockchain files named like blk[0-9]*.dat.
 If no valid blockchain files are found then an error is returned.
 So far this program has only been tested against the block files downloaded by bitcoind.

-    --dont-validate-merkle-trees

-Turning this option on prevents the program from checking that the transaction hashes within blocks containing the specified ADDRESSES form a merkle tree whose root is correctly included in the blockhash.
-In other words, turning this option on prevents the program from checking whether the transactions for the specified ADDRESSES are legitimate or not.

-While this option will result in a significant performance increase if the specified ADDRESSES have a lot of transactions, it is an extremely bad idea to rely on transaction data extracted in this manner.
-This option is only included so that the user can extract transaction data as it appears in the blockchain files for subsequent analysis and validation if desired.